 Mileage: 1000 Days: 41 Men: 4 Precedent: None.

 View Arctic Row 2012 on a Google Map

 Men’s Journal Article

-Team: The expedition is made up of 4 rowers and 2 rowing positions.
-The team rowed 4 hours on / 4 hours off for 24 hours a day.
+Expedition: 4 hours on / 4 hours off for 24 hours a day, for 41 days.

 Boat Shape: Unlike traditional rowboats, the rowing vessel is built with the latest in rowing technology.
 The team will have two watertight cabins – one is for sleeping and the other is for gear and food.

 Rowing Position: The seats slide on tracks in the center of the boat.
 A cable attached to one of the foot pedals runs through the rear cabin and hooks into the rudder, allowing the team to steer as they row.